Feasibility study of power centre Grindsted

 Impact:

-The pre-project will generate data and experience that will be used to design and plan subsequent on-site pilot testing of the method on an existing well.
+The pre-project was intended to generate data and experience that would be used to design and plan subsequent on-site pilot testing of the method on an existing well.

-The goal of the project is to develop a technology powered by locally produced renewable energy that combines purification of contaminated water and utilisation of low-quality waste heat as a contribution to the district heating system in Grindsted.
+The goal of the project was to develop a technology powered by locally produced renewable energy that combined purification of contaminated water and utilisation of low-quality waste heat as a contribution to the district heating system in Grindsted.

 Want to know more?